cysouw/germanverbs/text/text.md

 Stem without other usage | 1070 (32%)^[`SELECT * WHERE (a.NOMEN == " " || like(a.NOMEN, "% -ung %") || like(a.NOMEN, "% (%") || like(a.NOMEN, "% Ge- %")) && a.ADJEKTIV == " " && a.WEITERE == " "`]
 **Total** | **3355**

-The numbers in this table actually add up to 3365 because there are about 10 verbs that can both be analysed as having a noun stem or an adjective stem.
+The numbers in this table actually add up to 3365 because there are 10 verbs that can both be analysed as having a noun stem or an adjective stem.
 These are counted twice: *fetten, grämen, ergreisen, harschen, latschen, lauten, lecken, schmücken*.^[`SELECT * WHERE a.NOMEN != " " && a.ADJEKTIV != " "`]

 Roots: 2765, e.g. *langen*, *längen*, *verlängern* *verlangsamen*